benglish24/Group5BudgetBuddy/README.md

 since I had to use --force but it got the application running).

-To install frontend dependencies, make sure that you are in the frontend directory, (cd /frontend/) then you can install dependencies through npm in the terminal via command: npm install (I had to do npm install --force)
+To install frontend dependencies, make sure that you are in the frontend directory, (`cd /frontend`) then you can install dependencies through npm in the terminal via command: `npm install` (use `npm install --force` if facing issues).

-To install backend dependencies, have a terminal opened at the backend diretory (/backend/) or cd to the backend if you're using just one terminal (cd ../backend), then install dependencies through npm by command: `pip install -r requirements.txt`
+To install backend dependencies, have a terminal opened at the backend diretory (/backend/) or cd to the backend if you're using just one terminal (`cd ../backend`), then install dependencies through pip using the command: `pip install -r requirements.txt`

 Once dependencies are installed, the frontend and backend can both be started from their respectable directories with the following commands: